admb-project/admb-project.github.io/community/bibliography/index.md

 <p>Irwin, B.J., T. Wagner, J.R.
 Bence, M. Kepler, W.Liu and D. Hayes.
 2013.
 Estimating spatial and temporal components of variation for fisheries count data using negative binomial mixed models.
 Transactions of the American Fisheries Society 142:171-183.
 (Hierarchical mixed-effect models for survey catch data using ADMB-RE.)</p>
 <a name="J"></a>
 <p>Jensen, O.P., Gilroy, D.J., Hogan, Z., Allen, B.C., Hrabik, T.R., Weidel, B.C., Chandra, S., and Vander Zanden, M.J.
 2009.
 Evaluating recreational fisheries for an endangered species: a case study of taimen, <em>Hucho taimen</em>, in Mongolia Can.
 J. Fish.
 Aquat.
 Sci.
 66:1707–1718.</p>
+<p>Jonsdottir, I.G., A. Magnusson, and U. Skuladottir.
+2013.
+Influence of increased cod abundance and temperature on recruitment of northern shrimp <em>(Pandalus borealis)</em>.
+Mar.
+Biol.
+160:1203-1211.</p>
 <p>Jurado-Molina, J. Livingston, P.A. and Ianelli, J.N.
 2005.
 Incorporating predation interactions in a statistical catch-at-age model for a predator–prey system in the eastern Bering Sea.
 Can.
 J. Fish.
 Aquat.
 Sci.
 62:1865–1873.</p>
 <a name="K"></a>
 <p>Kanaiwa, M., Y. Chen, and M. Hunter.
 2005.
 An evaluation of a complex length-based fisheries stock assessment model for the green sea urchin fishery in Maine, USA.
 Fisheries Research 74:96-115.</p>